Hull Turf logo

 • Cons: Initial costs can be high and may not feel as natural.

-This summary highlights the key attributes of each grass type, enabling homeowners to quickly determine which option is the best putting green grass that meets their needs.
+This summary highlights the key attributes of each grass type, enabling homeowners to quickly determine which option is the that meets their needs.

 The central node represents the main topic, while each branch shows a different grass type.
 The sub-branches detail the advantages, disadvantages, and ideal uses for each type, making it easy to compare them at a glance.